 The catacombs were used as cemeteries until the early fifth century.
 They became enormous underground cities, especially after the cult of the martyrs began, since ordinary people wanted to be buried closer to the sacred tombs as a near guarantee of salvation.

-When burials there came to an end, the catacombs became holy places.
+When burials in catacombs came to an end, they became holy places.
 Immense numbers of pilgrims thronged to Rome from every part of Europe.
 In spite of the wars against the Goths in the sixth century, the Longobard raids of the seventh and the growing insecurity and poverty of the Roman countryside, the martyrs' sanctuaries were still regularly restored and embellished by the popes.

 The entrances to

-that dark underground world finally vanished beneath subsidences of the earth
+that dark underground world vanished beneath subsidence of the earth

 and an overgrowth of vegetation.
 Except for a few galleries, the catacombs